First Nations cultural heritage and engagement

 Our continued commitment to reconciliation

-Overseen by not-for-profit organisation Reconciliation Australia, Reconciliation Action Plan’s require participants to publicly nominate and report on practical actions they are taking to advance reconciliation.
+Woodside has been part of Reconciliation Australia's Reconciliation Action Plan (RAP) program since 2009, when we became the first energy company to join the program.
+Overseen by Reconciliation Australia, RAPs require participants to publicly nominate and report on practical actions they are taking to advance reconciliation.

-• respect for culture and heritage
+• Respect for culture and heritage

-• capability and capacity
+• Capability and capacity

-• economic participation
+• Economic participation

-• stronger communities
+• Stronger communities

 Related information